Julián Castro Clarifies Comments About Obama Administration Deportations

 The candidates’ attempt to attack Biden by re-examining Obama-era policies has prompted the anger of party insiders, strategists, and Democratic think tank heads.

-As previously reported by The Inquisitr, White House hopefuls were urged to cease their attacks on the immensely popular former president, and shift their attention to Trump.
+As previously reported by The Inquisitr, White House hopefuls were urged to cease their attacks on the immensely popular former president and shift their attention to Trump.

 Harvard professor, philosopher, and Bernie Sanders surrogate, Cornel West, discussed the party’s unwillingness to reckon with Obama’s legacy in a recent interview, opining that the only way to move forward is to have a “candid” conversation about the Obama presidency.